inveniosoftware/docs-invenio-rdm/docs/develop/topics/service.md

 ## Service

-A service is itself is quite basic.
+A service in itself is quite basic.
 For instance, we can imagine building a click service with a single service method.

 ```python